ELO 2: ELO 2 (First Light Series)

 ELO 2 (First light Series) is an expanded 30th Anniversary edition of Electric Light Orchestra's second album.

 The second in the EMI First Light Series released in 2003 to mark the album's 30th anniversary.
-The first five tracks comprise the original ELO 2 album.
-After ELO had completed and released ELO 2, the band began recording new material for the third album.
-Tracks 6-8 on disc two were recorded in February 1973, and features original Move lead singer Carl Wayne.
+The first five tracks comprise the original ELO 2 album with the rest of the CD dedicated to the new material recorded for the future third album.
+The second disc utilises the original album's working title The Lost Planet, and features various live recordings, outtakes and rarities, in addition to the songs recorded with Carl Wayne, the original Move lead singer.

+Tracks 6–8 on disc two were recorded in February 1973, and features Carl Wayne.

 Tracks 9–12 on disc one were recorded in April 1973 and features glam rock superstar Marc Bolan, who was also recording at AIR Studios at that time, on double lead guitar on tracks 10–12.
 The band re-recorded two of these songs for the third album because of ELO's label change in the UK before it was released.

-Tracks 6-8 on disc one and track 5 on disc two were recorded in June 1973, with track 6 becoming a hit single in the UK.
-The second disc utilises the original album's working title The Lost Planet, and features various live recordings, outtakes and rarities, in addition to the songs recorded with Carl Wayne.
+Tracks 6–8 on disc one and track 5 on disc two were recorded in June 1973.

+Tracks recorded for the third album On the Third Day from disc one were later used as bonus tracks on its 2006 reissue edition.

+An abriged version of the 30th anniversary edition of ELO 2 that excluded BBC sessions tracks was released digitally as the Deluxe edition.

 All songs written by Jeff Lynne except where noted.